AbdelrhmanEzzat/GCP-O231-FinalProject/README.md

 2. **Networking:**
    - One VPC with two subnets is established.
-   - Necessary firewall rules are configured.
+   - Necessary firewall rules are configured & IAP.
    - NAT gateway is set up for outbound internet access.

 3. **Compute:**